LumaPictures/pymel/docs/source/install.rst

             On Windows you can copy the path from Explorer and paste into the shell by right clicking.
 You don't need to escape spaces.

     #.
 Now run the installation for each version of Maya that you have installed using Maya's own python interpreter -- aka mayapy.
-        This ensure's that PyMEL is installed to the site-packages directory of each, and that it will always be on your ``PYTHONPATH`` when using Maya.
+        This ensures that PyMEL is installed to the site-packages directory of each, and that it will always be on your ``PYTHONPATH`` when using Maya.

         On OSX::